Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

 Server Pro
 ----------
 Server Pro is a plug 'n' play hardware device, based on the `Librem Mini <https://puri.sm/products/librem-mini/>`_, built by `Purism <https://puri.sm/about/>`_.
 Pro features a custom-built circuit board with active cooling, and an open-source firmware / boot stack.
-Pro comes pre-loaded with :ref:`StartOS<start-os>`.
+The Server Pro comes pre-loaded with :ref:`StartOS<start-os>`.
 For more details, check out the `Server Pro tech specs <https://store.start9.com/products/server-pro>`_.

 .. _start-os: